-More than 20 species of maguey are often used to make mezcal, and most of them grow in Oaxaca.
-The maguey chosen to make mezcal SURESTE 16 is Espadín Angustifolia Haw, of the highest quality and full of unique advantages for obtaining our product.
-This concentrated large amounts of sugars, passing through a long and delicate process result in our excellent product.
+More than 20 species of maguey are commonly used to make mezcal, and most of them grow in Oaxaca.
+The magueys used to make SURESTE 16º mezcal are of the highest quality and concentrate large quantities of sugars, which, after a long and delicate process, result in our excellent product.

-The maguey is the product of time, patience and endurance.
+The maguey is a product of time, patience and endurance.

 Our maestros mezcaleros care and cut maguey depending on two factors: when to start their reproductive stage or already shows signs that it will launch the quiote, that means its inflorescence or; let the maguey remove the quiote, then they select and wait a while before making the final cut.
 This is the maguey capon that concentrates sugars differently.
 When the times comes our masters skew the entire maguey and then removes the leaves to leave only the pineapple.